18F/dev-environment-standardization/pages/languages/go.md

 $ gvm list
 ```

+The latest Go version at the time of writing is 1.5.1.
+See the
+[Go version 1.5 installation notes](#installing-1.5) below, as installing it
+currently requires a little extra care.

-Then to install a particular version from a binary distribution, where
+To install earlier Go versions from a binary distribution, where `VERSION` is
-`VERSION` is one of the identifiers from `gvm listall` (to install from
+one of the identifiers from `gvm listall` (to install from source, leave off
-source, leave off the `-B` flag):
+the `-B` flag):

 ```sh
 $ gvm install VERSION -B